Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

-Knee on Soul
+Knee on Belly Escape

-Knee on stomach is a position unique to Brazilian Jiu Jitsu, and one that immediately conjures up feelings of helplessness (if you're on the bottom).
+Knee-on-stomach is a position unique to Brazilian Jiu-Jitsu, and one that immediately conjures up feelings of helplessness (if you're on the bottom).
 The top person has the opportunity to hit fast armlocks, methodical chokes, and to utterly dominate positionally.

-As you might expect from various side control escapes, the general "best practice" is to simply turn in toward your partner in order to escape.
+As you might expect from various side-control escapes, the general "best practice" is to simply turn in toward your partner in order to escape.
 This is an excellent first choice, but you still need to be careful.
 As your partner establishes knee on stomach, start with great posture, keeping your elbows touching your ribs and your hands up to protect a pending choke attack.
 Next, try to wedge your elbow in between you and your partner, and hip out to the side.
 As you do this, you're looking to create enough room for you to bring your bottom leg through (as opposed to the "buddy foot" approach later advocated).
 From here, turning in and fully recovering guard is a snap.

-Turning away is a funny concept in both sport and self defense BJJ, and it's not something you want to do as a general first option.
+Turning away is a funny concept in both sport and self-defense BJJ, and it's not something you want to do as a general first option.
 However, when you're stuck in a position like knee on stomach, this can be a viable option.
 Start with great posture once again, but this time focus on having your inside elbow on the opposite side of your partner's knee.

 If your partner has their right knee on your stomach (sternum/solar plexus area), turn to your right so that you can face them.
 From here, the general idea is to trap their knee where it is so that you can use this to take their base away (insert "all your base are belong to us" joke here).
-Using your left arm, loop your triceps over your partner's thigh, and hook behind your own left thigh (watch the video several times so you can get the general idea; it's not extremely intuitive).
+Using your left arm, loop your triceps over your partner's thigh, and hook behind your own left thigh (watch the video several times so you can get a general idea; it's not extremely intuitive).
 Finally, just scoot under your partner so that they start losing their base to your left.
 You can augment this escape by lifting the far leg, but it's not really the core of the escape, so don't rely on strength to lift your partner.

 If you're fortunate enough to have the attribute of flexibility on your side, you can utilize the 50/50 escape from knee on belly.
 Start by rotating toward north/south with your partner, having already established the position with their right knee on your stomach.
 Rotation is easiest accomplished by pushing off of their far knee with your hand.
 Once there, the general idea is to weave your foot in from the back, ultimately triangling with your other leg.
 If this escape is extremely challenging for you, try creating better angles (this can compensate for flexibility to a large degree).